 The symposium, which will be held at Laurier’s Senate and Board Chamber from 8:30 a.m. to 4 p.m. on Wednesday, Dec.
-4, is free and open to the public but registration is required at Eventbrite.
-Journalists wishing to attend or interview speakers are asked to contact Corri Daniels at firstname.lastname@example.org.
+4, is free and open to the public.
+Journalists wishing to attend or interview speakers are asked to contact Corri Daniels at email@example.com.

 “I hope people come away feeling more connected to Indigenous people and issues, and knowing more about Indigenous research,” said Becker.

 Georges Sioui is also speaking at two other public events the week prior: the launch of his latest book, Eatenonha: Native Roots of Modern Democracy, on Thursday, Nov.
 28 and the Indigenous Day of Learning on Friday, Nov.
 29.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×